All animals available for adoption from the Potsdam Animal Shelter are:

 10.)
 They’re CUTE!
 Need we say more?

-In November of 2013, the Potsdam Humane Society created their own “Pets for Vets” Program.
+In November of 2013, the Potsdam Humane Society created our own Veterans Adoption Program.
 The program was developed to show gratitude for our Veterans who have so honorably served our Country.
 With an approved adoption application, Active Duty and Retired Military Veterans can adopt a pet from PHS for no charge.
-To learn more about the program, pet availability, or to SPONSOR A PET FOR A VET, please contact the shelter (315) 265-3199 or email@example.com.
+To learn more about the program, pet availability, or to SPONSOR A PET FOR A VETERAN through our program, please contact the shelter (315) 265-3199 or firstname.lastname@example.org.